 Behind the glitz in Milan, the Epstein scandal casts its shadow over the Olympic movement

-During the first days of the Milan Olympics, the long shadows of Jeffrey Epstein and Ghislaine Maxwell spread to touch the Olympic movement.
+MILAN - During the first days of the 2026 Milan Cortina Winter Games, the long shadows of Jeffrey Epstein and Ghislaine Maxwell spread to touch the Olympic movement.

-While in Milan, one of the top organizers of the Los Angeles Summer Games scheduled for 2028 faced calls to step aside after his emails turned up in the latest tranche of Epstein documents released by the U.S. Justice Department.
+While in Milan, one of the top organizers of the 2028 Los Angeles Summer Games faced calls to step aside after his emails turned up in the latest tranche of Epstein documents released by the U.S. Justice Department.

 "I will be in nyc for four days starting April 22...can we book that massage now," wrote Casey Wasserman in an email to Maxwell in the spring of 2003.
 A few days later, Wasserman said, "The only thing I want from Paris is you."